betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3-wikized.md

 ### "Try SCE to aux"
-Less than 30 seconds into the launch of Apollo 12, with the Saturn booster accelerating them towards space with 7 million pounds of thrust, much to the surprise of the crew, the AGC went on the fritz.
+Less than 30 seconds into the launch of Apollo 12, with the Saturn booster accelerating them toward space with 7 million pounds of thrust, much to the surprise of the crew, the AGC went on the fritz.
 The DSKY went blank and then the whole cabin lit up with caution and warning lights and buzzers.
 Pete Conrad reported "we just lost the whole platform".
 In mission control...the same story.
 All the telemetry went on the fritz.
 Telemetry screens filled with gibberish.
 Nonetheless, John Aarons recognized something familiar in that gibberish.
-In simulations years prior to Apollo 12, Aarons had experienced a similar situation which produced the same screens of telemetry gibberish.
+In simulations years prior to Apollo 12, Aarons had experienced a similar situation that produced the same screens of telemetry gibberish.
 He remembered the solution then was to switch the CSM Signal Conditioning Equipment (SCE) to Auxiliary.
-Aaron's had mission control radio up to the crew "Try SCE to Aux."
+Aarons had mission control radio up to the crew "Try SCE to Aux."
 Miraculously, the AGC and all the displays in mission control came back to life and Apollo 12 safely continued into orbit.

 Apollo 12 had been hit by lightning.
 Fortunately, the AGC was only *monitoring* the Saturn booster during the launch, not actually controlling it.
 A second computer, the Launch Vehicle Digital Computer (LVDC) designed and manufactured by IBM, was controlling the vehicle into Earth orbit.
-It worked flawlessly and Apollo 12 went on to perform a pin-point landing within a short lunar stroll of Surveyor III.<sup>[26]</sup> To achieve this landing accuracy, AGC software was enhanced to incorporate tracking telemetry from multiple ground stations simultaneously.
+The LVDC worked flawlessly, and Apollo 12 went on to perform a pin-point landing within a short lunar stroll of Surveyor III.<sup>[26]</sup> To achieve this landing accuracy, AGC software was enhanced to incorporate tracking telemetry from multiple ground stations simultaneously.